leahevy/template-python-project/README.md

 ## 💿 Installation

+To install it with pip run: `pip install template-python-project`.

+> This template is actually not uploaded to pip.
+This is just for information purposes.

-To install this package locally for development clone it first using `git clone https://github.com/leahevy/template-python-project` and run: `pip install -e .[dev]`.
+To install this package locally for development, clone it first using `git clone https://github.com/leahevy/template-python-project` and run: `pip install -e .[dev]`.

-For remote installation on your machine you can install it with pip directly from GitHub with the command: `pip install git+https://github.com/leahevy/template-python-project.git`.
+For installation of the latest version you can install it with pip directly from *GitHub* with the command: `pip install git+https://github.com/leahevy/template-python-project.git`.

 ---